bcgov/bcwebmaps-options/docs/index.md

 ### Costs and Skillsets

+Costs can be highly variable and are influenced by multiple factors; as such, it is best to first identify the solution that will meet user’s needs, then collaborate with DataBC or IIT to arrive at a mutually agreeable business arrangement.

 As the owner or developer of the application I want to understand...

 |                                                                                    |[AGO](web-mapping-frameworks/AGO.html)| [CWM](web-mapping-frameworks/CWM.html)  | [IMF2](web-mapping-frameworks/IMF2.html) |[SMK](web-mapping-frameworks/SMK.html)  |